Join our webinar

 4. Orchestration is tech-only.

 False.
-Orchestration is made up of many parts, such as tech and insurance services.
+Orchestration is made up of many parts, such as tech, claims and customer experience.

 'Orchestration is tech-driven, but it’s made up of many parts.
 The essence of orchestration is that partners are offered a set of services that can be selected on a per needs basis.
 Think of it as a checklist of capabilities that the partner can choose from.
 The tech layer is only one of these items.
 Any of our insurance services can be selected: frontend and/or APIs for insurance distribution and full lifecycle, customer care operations, claims handling, balance sheet coordination, data, internationalisation capabilities, etc.' – Romuald Deshayes, Platform Owner